 YWCA York just had an intriguing event called Lessons from My Daughter, I thought it be a perfect jumping off point to get to know her a bit better.

 “The only way out is through.”

-Q: Why does these words speak to you?
+Q: Why do these words speak to you?